ydyxj/ydyxj.github.io/index.md

 <img src="https://ydyxj.github.io/Yan.jpg" class="floatpic" width="360" height="480">

-Here is **Dongyang Yan (Susie, 闫冬阳)**.Thank you for visiting my website.
+- Here is **Dongyang Yan (Susie, 闫冬阳)**.
 I am a phd student majoring in **Neuropsychology of Learning** at Hokkaido University.
+Thank you for visiting my website.
-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *ydyxj[at]hotmail[dot]com*
+- If you are interested in any aspect of my work, I would be delighted to engage in a discussion and explore potential collaboration opportunities, please email me at - *ydyxj[at]hotmail[dot]com*

 ## Academic Background